Epicurus

 myminifactory

-Epicurus (341–270 BC) was an ancient Greek philosopher as well as the founder of the school of philosophy called Epicureanism.
-Only a few fragments and letters of Epicurus's 300 written works remain.
-Much of what is known about Epicurean philosophy derives from later followers and commentators.
-For Epicurus, the purpose of philosophy was to attain the happy, tranquil life, characterized by ataraxia—peace and freedom from fear—and aponia—the absence of pain—and by living a self-sufficient life surrounded by friends.
-He taught that pleasure and pain are measures of what is good and evil; death is the end of both body and soul and should therefore not be feared; the gods neither reward nor punish humans; the universe is infinite and eternal; and events in the world are ultimately based on the motions and interactions of atoms moving in empty space.
-The history of this bust is uncertain, possible originating from a Roman original of the 3rd Century (copy housed at The British Museum), museum number 1805,0703.89
+Epicurus, an ancient Greek philosopher and founder of Epicureanism, lived from 341 to 270 BC.
+His written works numbered over 300, but only fragments and letters remain today.
+Much of what is known about Epicurean philosophy comes from followers and commentators who wrote after his time.
+For Epicurus, the goal of philosophy was to achieve a happy and tranquil life, marked by ataraxia - peace and freedom from fear - and aponia - the absence of pain.
+He believed in living a self-sufficient life surrounded by friends.
+According to him, pleasure and pain are measures of what is good and evil; death marks the end of both body and soul, so it should not be feared; the gods neither reward nor punish humans; the universe is infinite and eternal; and events are ultimately determined by the movements and interactions of atoms in empty space.
+The history of this bust remains uncertain, but it may have originated from a Roman original created in the 3rd century.
+A copy of this original is housed at The British Museum, where it bears the museum number 1805,0703.89.

 Download Model from myminifactory